Browns interview 49ers coordinator Saleh for coaching job - WHIZ News

-CLEVELAND (AP) — The Browns will meet with San Francisco coordinator Robert Saleh, whose defense dominated Cleveland this season.
-He’s the fourth head coaching candidate to interview this week.
+CLEVELAND (AP) — Robert Saleh’s defense sacked Baker Mayfield and shut down Cleveland’s offense this season.
+The Browns now want to see if he can help build them into winners.

+The Browns are interviewing Saleh, the 49ers’ defensive coordinator, for their head coaching job Saturday.
+He’s the fourth candidate to interview this week with Cleveland, which also needs a general manager after John Dorsey left the team upon refusing to take reduced role.

-Browns owner Jimmy Haslam and members of the team’s search committee will interview Saleh on Saturday.
-Thanks in part to Saleh’s swarming defense, the Niners earned the No. 1 seed in the NFC and have a bye this weekend.
+Browns owner Jimmy Haslam and members of the team’s search committee are sitting down with the 40-year-old Saleh in the Bay Area.
+Thanks in part to Saleh’s swarming, second-ranked in the NFL defense, the Niners earned the No. 1 seed in the NFC and have a bye this weekend.

 Cleveland began interviews on Thursday, when the Browns met with former Green Bay coach Mike McCarthy at their headquarters and then traveled to Baltimore to talk with Ravens offensive coordinator Greg Roman.
 On Friday, Haslam and his group interviewed Chiefs offensive coordinator Eric Bieniemy.